SHIELD: Secure Hypernetworks for Incremental Expansion Learning Defense: Discussion on Learnable Number of Parameters Used in

 For the Permuted MNIST dataset, we reduce the number of learnable parameters to match the budget used in \cite{ru2024maintaining} by employing a hypernetwork composed of a two-layer MLP with hidden dimensions 100 and 50, and an embedding size of 96.
 The target network is a two-layer MLP with 50 neurons per layer.
 For the Rotated MNIST dataset, we adopt the same architecture but reduce the embedding size to 24 to further minimize the parameter count.
 We use $\e = \frac{25}{255}$ for both Permuted MNIST and Rotated MNIST during training.

-For the Split CIFAR-100 dataset, again we align with the parameter budget from \cite{ru2024maintaining} by using an embedding size of 512 and a hypernetwork consisting of a two-layer MLP with 200 and 50 hidden units, respectively.
+For the Split CIFAR-100 dataset, again, we align with the parameter budget from \cite{ru2024maintaining} by using an embedding size of 512 and a hypernetwork consisting of a two-layer MLP with 200 and 50 hidden units, respectively.
 Additionally, we simplify the target AlexNet architecture by removing two fully connected layers, applying a $4 \times 4$ average pooling operation after the final convolutional layer in place of the max pooling, and reducing the hidden dimension of the last linear layer to 100.
 For Split CIFAR-100, we use $\e = \frac{2}{255}$ during training.

-The total number of learnable parameters used in each configuration is reported in Table~\ref{appendix:tab_learnable_params}.
+The total number of learnable parameters used in each configuration is reported in Tab.~\ref{appendix:tab_learnable_params}.
 Furthermore, we adopt the same FGSM, PGD, and AutoAttack settings as described in the main paper.

 Tables~\ref{appendix:tab_permuted_mnist}, \ref{appendix:tab_rotated_mnist}, and \ref{appendix:tab_split_cifar100} present the AA of \our{} and several baselines after learning all tasks sequentially.
 The results include performance under three adversarial attacks (AutoAttack, PGD, FGSM) and on original clean data.